AumeshMisra/LocalSearch_CSP/README.md

 ## Deployment

+These instructions will help you run and deploy the program

+### Step1:

-Step1: We use a randomly generated problem in xml format and use the following code (readInput.py) to convert it to an incomplete problem with some unknown constraint costs as follows:
+We use a randomly generated problem in xml format and use the following code (readInput.py) to convert it to an incomplete problem with some unknown constraint costs as follows:

  Input arguments in order of appearance: {xml file}, {1: is the command to assign a number of unknown costs to the whole problem or 2: every constraint will get some percentage of unknown costs}, {number of unknowns in total or percentage of unknown costs in every constraints}, {path to generate the output}, {name of the output file}

 Example: python readInput.py Rnd5-7-1.xml 2 40 ./ 1

+### Step2:

-Step2: We run the local search algorithm on the problem using the generated files from the previous step
+We run the local search algorithm on the problem using the generated files from the previous step

 An example command line statement to run the local search program is: <br />